jbrucker/currency-converter/README.md

 The service response is in JSON (JavaScript Object Notation) format, a standard and widely used data format.

-For this application the data format is pretty simple, so we can parse it ourselves using the *regular expression* classes included in the Java JDK.
+For this application the data format is pretty simple, so we can parse it ourselves using the *regular expression* classes included in the JDK.
 The exchange rate data we want always has this format:
 ```
     "USDTHB":31.17037,"USDJPY":104.728996,"USDEUR":0.834580,...